Working with ArtResin is easy.

 And that’s it!
 Feel free to check out this video and this video that highlight ways in which you can bend and shape resin while still achieving a hard finish.
 If you have any questions about the recommended solutions to fix any mistake with bendy resins, let us know in the comments.
 As always, be creative and have fun!

 Do you want to learn more about troubleshooting epoxy resin?
-Read our guides below:
+Read our blogs below: